amyhupe/amyhupe.co.uk/src/articles/2024-07-10-silver-bullets.md

 I smoked weed and ate gummies and thought about taking mushrooms or ayahuasca and then remembered I’m terrified of hallucinogens.

-I partied with people I didn’t like and failed to respond to return calls to people I did.
+I partied with people I didn’t like and failed to return the calls of people I did.

 I meditated and did yoga and I re-read The Power of Now and I tried to be present and failed.